deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Tab height

-You can reduce the tab height, which is especially nice when you have tab wrapping enabled and have multiple rows of tabs.
+You can reduce the tab height to save some vertical space, which is especially nice when you have tab wrapping enabled and have multiple rows of tabs.

 GUI setting: `Window › Density: Editor Tab Height` to `compact`.